linco95/LD38/README.md

 >All these songs are free to download and use under Creative Commons Attribution Share Alike.
 Please credit these songs to "Abstraction" and either my Soundcloud (@[abstraction](https://soundcloud.com/abstraction)) or personal home (www.abstractionmusic.com).
 HAPPY CREATING! <3

 # License
 This game is developed under the **Creative Commons Attribution Share Alike**.
 Feel free to fork this project and improve on it or do pull requests if you like.
+Please send me a message if you do something with this game as it would be nice to see what you come up with. linco95@gmail.com